kaaproject/kaa/Customization-guide/Customizable-system-components/Owner-verifiers/index.md

     }
 ```

-## User verifier descriptor
+## Owner verifier descriptor

-A user verifier descriptor provides Kaa with the information on how to locate and configure your custom user verifier.
-To implement a user verifier descriptor, you need to implement the PluginConfig interface at first.
+A owner verifier descriptor provides Kaa with the information on how to locate and configure your custom owner verifier.
+To implement a owner verifier descriptor, you need to implement the PluginConfig interface at first.

 It is also important to provide your class with the @KaaPluginConfig annotation.
-This annotation helps Kaa Admin UI to find all available user verifiers in the class path.
+This annotation helps Kaa Admin UI to find all available owner verifiers in the class path.

->**NOTE:** A user verifier descriptor is optional if you are going to configure your user verifiers using only REST API.
+>**NOTE:** A owner verifier descriptor is optional if you are going to configure your owner verifiers using only REST API.

-The following code example illustrates the implementation of a user verifier descriptor.
+The following code example illustrates the implementation of a owner verifier descriptor.

 ```java
     package org.kaaproject.kaa.sample.verifier.config;